chucklesoclock/iceberg-detect-proposal/README.md

 Capstone project for the Udacity Machine Learning Nanodegree

 ## Status
 Final phases.
+More code to follow.

-Please see the [project proposal](/capstone_proposal.md) more information.
+Please see the [project proposal](/capstone_proposal.md) detailed project outline.